SinanIbra/Surveillance-Camera-Calibration-with-DLT/README.md

      b. vanishing points in a vision system (roads  and intersections are full   of lines that can be used to calculate vanishing points)
 4. most complicated : using 3D Model Bounding Box Alignment
 5. in the light of option [2] we can also include the pose (sort of pose estimation) of the person for more accurate calibration (Hight of the person , and width of the shoulders)
+6. using the satellite images
+explaining the original idea I had (I did search and found nothing on this)
 # Intrinsic parameter
 The calibrating image that we use is from the surroundings of the monitored are as you can see in this picture